Abraham Ozler: Theatrical

-The film was initially scheduled to release on 25 December 2023, on the occasion of Christmas.
+The film was initially scheduled to release on Christmas Day in 2025.
 The release date was postponed to 11 January 2024 to avoid a clash with other major Christmas releases.
 The film was released in North America on 12 January 2024.

 Home media

-Abraham Ozler is released in Disney+ Hotstar on 20 March 2024 and it will also be available in Hindi, Tamil, Telugu and Kannada languages.
+Abraham Ozler was released in Disney+ Hotstar on 20 March 2024 and is available in Hindi, Tamil, Telugu and Kannada languages.

 Reception

 Critical response

 Abraham Ozler received mixed reviews from critics.
+On the review aggregator website Rotten Tomatoes, 50% of 6 critics' reviews are positive, with an average rating of 6.6/10.

 Gopika IS of The Times of India gave 3/5 stars and wrote "Jayaram starrer Abraham Ozler turned out to be an interesting watch and can undoubtedly be seen as a new phase in the actor's career."
 Sara Anna Eepan of The Week gave 3/5 stars and wrote "Abraham Ozler is worth a watch on the big screen for those interested in an investigation drama with medical thriller elements."

 Sajin Shrijith of The New Indian Express gave 3/5 stars and wrote "Abraham Ozler doesn't lack the ability to hook us, but it made me wonder whether it would've worked better as an airport novel than a film."
 Nikhil Sebastian of Pinkvilla gave 2.5/5 stars and wrote "Abraham Ozler falls into the category of another half-baked thriller, relying on the performances of the actors and a brilliant original score."

 Anandu Suresh of The Indian Express gave 2.5/5 stars and wrote "Midhun Manuel Thomas' film can be dubbed as a crime thriller that meets the essential criteria for the genre.
 However, determining whether it has done a good job requires more than a simple yes/no answer."

 S. R. Praveen of The Hindu wrote "The Jayaram-starrer is marred by generic treatment to the serial killer genre, with a cameo from superstar Mammootty offering only a temporary relief."

 Vishal Menon of FIlm Companion wrote "By reinventing Jayaram as an actor and by infusing so much information into a stereotypical thriller, Abraham Ozler remains fairly engaging even if you've seen it all before."

 Princy Alexander of Onmanorama wrote "The initial feeling of repetitiveness affects the thrills in the first half.
 However, true to the expression "to end with a bang," Midhun employs the right tactics in the second half to provide viewers with a more than satisfactory conclusion."